Rodolfo Castro Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.16 team ERA ranks 14th among all MLB pitching staffs.
+- The Nationals' 4.70 team ERA ranks 21st across all MLB pitching staffs.

-- Corbin (1-3) takes the mound for the Nationals in his sixth start of the season.
-He has a 5.88 ERA in 26 2/3 innings pitched, with 19 strikeouts.
+- Gray (1-4) gets the starting nod for the Nationals in his sixth start of the season.
+He's put together a 2.93 ERA in 27 2/3 innings pitched, with 25 strikeouts.

-- In his most recent time out on Sunday, the left-hander tossed six innings against the Minnesota Twins, allowing three earned runs while surrendering seven hits.
+- The righty's most recent time out was on Tuesday against the New York Mets, when he threw six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.